-Demolition of all or the most of a building requires Conservation Area Consent.
-The decision to allow demolition will depend on the intended use of the land afterwards and may require that a design has been prepared for any new buildings or other structures proposed on the site.
-Conservation area consent applications are made online through Dumfries and Galoway Council's website.
+Demolition of a complete building or the majority of a building in a conservation area as a general rule requires Conservation Area Consent or planning permission.
+There are some exceptions.
+There is a general presumption against approving the loss of buildings through demolition where the building contributes to the nearby or wider character of the Conservation Area.
+The decision may also depend on the intended use of the land afterwards.
+Where an application for consent to demolish is submitted, there may be a requirement to provide designs for any new buildings or other structures proposed on the site.
+Conservation Area Consent applications are made online through Dumfries and Galloway Council's website.

-Alterations or additions to buildings require Planning Permission such as small house extensions, roof alterations including dormers and roof windows, changes to chimneys, stone cleaning or elevation painting, rendering or other forms of cladding, provision of hard surfaces, or changing windows and doors.
-Development management decisions will consider the impact of the proposals on the appearance of the property, the effect on its neighbours and the effect on the character of the whole of the Moffat Conservation Area.
-Sometimes alternative designs may be requested which will not have a detrimental impact on character but may achieve a similar outcome.
+Alterations or additions to buildings require Planning Permission such as small house extensions; roof alterations, including dormers and roof windows; changes to chimneys; stone cleaning; painting of elevations; rendering or other forms of cladding; provision of hard surfaces; or changing windows and doors.

-Trees in conservation have special protection.
-Proposals to take branches off or fell a tree or carry out work to its roots need to be notified to the Council giving sufficient time for the impact of the proposal on the character of the conservation area to be fully considered.
-Sometimes the trees will be considered important enough for the work to be refused or amended.
+Development management decisions will consider the impact of the proposals on the appearance of the property, the effect on its neighbours and the effect on the character of the whole of the Conservation Area.
+Sometimes alternative designs may be requested which would not have a detrimental impact on character but may achieve a similar outcome.

-Attachments such as satellite dishes have more restrictive controls in conservation areas where they have the potential to impact negatively on the character of the conservation area.
-In most cases Planning Permission will be needed http://www.dumgal.gov.uk/article/15327/ Planning-advice-and-enquiries
+Trees in conservation areas have special protection.
+Proposals to take branches off or fell a tree or carry out works which affect its roots need to be notified to the Council, giving sufficient time for the impact of the proposal on the tree to be properly considered in the context of its contribution to the character of the conservation area.
+Sometimes a tree or group of trees will be considered important enough for the work to be refused or to be amended.
+Attachments such as satellite dishes have more restrictive controls in conservation areas where they have the potential to impact negatively on its character.
+In most cases Planning Permission will be needed.

-New buildings proposed within a conservation area will need Planning Permission.
-The design and choice of material should take account of the site and the character of the surrounding buildings and spaces.
+New buildings proposed within a conservation area need Planning Permission.
+The design and choice of material should take account of the site and the character of surrounding buildings and spaces.